 Prunella Clough: Strange and Unfamiliar

-On the centenary of Prunella Clough’s birth, Chloe Nahum considers the enduring fascination with the everyday which enabled her to capture seemingly prosaic subjects in an entirely new light.
+Chloe Nahum considers the enduring fascination with the everyday which enabled Prunella Clough to capture seemingly prosaic subjects in an entirely new light.

 In a 1949 issue of the Picture Post, Clough made a statement of artistic intent which would remain remarkably pertinent to her work through to her death in 1999.
 She declared that: